 Bereavement Leave

-Exempt employees are entitled to a leave of up to five (5) work days without loss of pay due to a death in the immediate family (parent, spouse, son/daughter, sister/brother, parents-in-law, son/daughter-in-law, grandparents, or grandchild).
+Exempt employees are entitled to a leave of up to three (3) work days without loss of pay, beyond sick or vacation leave, due to a death in the immediate family (parent, spouse, son/daughter, sister/brother, parents-in-law, son/daughter-in-law, grandparents, or grandchild).
 Bereavement pay will not be used in computing overtime pay.
 Any scheduled days off (including weekends, holidays and vacations) falling during the absence will be counted as both bereavement leave and scheduled days off.

 Jury Duty or Witness Leave